joelhawksley/identity/_posts/2026-01-07-7-habits-of-a-thriving-staff-engineer.md

   I started my software career at MojoTech (a software consultancy) first as a level-one apprentice.
 From there, I promoted to "developer", no prefix.
 Another year later, I was promoted to "lead developer," which was more or less Senior.
 There were no levels beyond that.
   At my next job, a startup, I was hired at and remained at Senior.
   A year later, I left for another startup.
 My title was also Senior.
 Six months later, I was promoted to Lead Engineer.
 There were maybe two dozen engineers and as a Lead, I reported to the VP of engineering.
 I had one engineer who reported to me.
   6 months after that, I joined GitHub as a no-prefix "engineer", ostensibly going down two levels, but for decent pay increase.
 GitHub had a few hundred (maybe ~300) engineers at the time.
+We had a total of eight engineering levels: Intern, 1/2/3, Senior, Staff, Principal, and Distinguished.
+Our system remains more or less the same today with ~1,000 engineers.
 Table of contents
   I'll start by trying to define the role, then share a collection of habits I believe are critical to thriving as staff.
 Defining the role